samfitgen/trgen/docs/Full_Distance_Triathlon_Build-High_Volume.md

 **Description**:

-> A few/several hours after your long ride, run 55 minutes at an Easy, RPE 4.
+> A few/several hours after your long ride, run 55min at an Easy, RPE4.

 ### Sunday